IvanDerlich/space-shooter-game/README.md

 ## Game Topic

-<p id="description-space-shooter"> Humanity is under attack by space creatures and it needs you and only you to save it <p>
+<p id="description-space-shooter-game"> Humanity is under attack by space creatures and it needs you and only you to save it <p>

 ## Game Rules